 When Fred and Connie retired in 1958, the resort numbered 17 modern cottages.
 Son Warren, wife Verena and 4 young daughters (Christine, Linda, Julie, & Anita) would be the 2nd generation.
 The resort slogan “Perpetually New” was well embedded in Warren.
 In 1963, Warren and Verena went against the advice from family, friends, resort guests and accountants.
 They chose to go with their instincts and stay true to the slogan of “Perpetually New”.
 They gutted and remodeled a cottage, offering modern conveniences of the day.
 Their risk with the new “Modernaire” cottage was a huge success and proved what they knew – fishing resort or not, people want the best.
 For the next 25 years, Warren and Verena forged ahead completely remodeling all the cottages and adding all new furniture, TVs, carpeting, and screened porches – amenities thought to be frivolous at the time.
 The resort numbered 21 units in 1987 when the 3rd generation came on board.
 Two of Warren and Verena’s daughters, Linda and Julie, along with Linda’s husband Bob, their 5 sons (Mark, Dan, Scott, Ted & Aaron) would carry on the legacy.
 The 3rd generation continued to remodel and upgrade the Lake Homes while keeping pace with current trends.
 At least two cable TVs, 2nd bathrooms, and dishwashers are standard in most every unit.
 The Fred Thomas Resort was the first resort on the lake to offer air conditioning, laundry facilities, an exercise room, cement boat launch ramp and wireless internet.
 A constant effort is made to look for ways to make each guest’s vacation relaxing and memorable.

 The 3rd generation gradually stepped back with Bob retiring in 2011, followed by Linda in 2018, and Julie in 2020.
-Bob and Linda’s son, Dan and Julie’s son, Ted, gradually assumed ownership as the 4th generation with 2021 being their first year exclusively run by the 4th generation.
+Julie’s son, Ted, gradually assumed ownership as the 4th generation with 2021 being their first year exclusively run by the 4th generation.

 Vacationers enjoy more than exceptional facilities and immaculately maintained grounds when choosing to vacation at a family owned resort.
 It is the intangible that makes your vacation experience truly special.
 It is the feeling of warmth and hospitality, that unique place in your heart when you know you have come home.
 We invite you to come join our resort family for a memorable Up North vacation where friendly, caring attention shines daily.